- An Industrial PhD student is employed in the private sector company and enrolled at the university.

 - No more business courses at the moment

 Until now it has been mandatory for all Industrial PhD students to participate in a business course.
 However, no more courses are held at the moment, and students who are yet to participate are thus exempted from participating.
 The course’s 7.5 ECTS-points can be used on another project relevant course.

-- 10th of Oct.
-2016 12 noon (public sector Industrial PhD) - final response beginning of December
+- 9 October 2017 at 12 noon (public sector Industrial PhD) - final response mid December

-Newsletter - Receive the lates news on Industrial Postdoc and PhD.
-Sign up at: email@example.com
+Newsletter - Receive the latest news on Industrial Postdoc and PhD.
+Sign up at: firstname.lastname@example.org

 LinkedIn - for potential, current and former parties.
 Sign up for the Industrial Researcher LinkedIn group.